 Stalls: Projected 31; 6 projected restaurants and bars

 This market, a collaboration between celebrity chef and Bizarre Foods host Andrew Zimmern and Gansevoort Market’s Robert Montwaid, will eventually include 31 food stalls when complete.
-Nearly two dozen stalls are already open here, including stalls serving Thai, bubble tea, over-the-top cookies, pizza and burgers, mochi doughnuts, and vegan Indian fare.
+Nearly two dozen stalls are already open here, including stalls serving Thai, bubble tea, over-the-top cookies, pizza and burgers, Cuban sandwiches, and mochi doughnuts.
 Part of the Works complex, Fox Bros.
-Bar-B-Q and Scofflaw Brewing are now open, with forthcoming restaurants the Waffle Experience, Brash Kitchen cafe, dog park and bar Fetch Park, a tapas restaurant and rooftop bar from the owners of the Select and Paces and Vine, and gaming venue and restaurant Your 3rd Spot slated to open in the coming year.
+Bar-B-Q, Fetch Park, Your 3rd Spot, Taste Wine Bar and Market, and Scofflaw Brewing are now open, with a cocktail bar and forthcoming restaurants the Waffle Experience and cabaret-style restaurant Damsel opening soon.

 Southern Feed Store